rhyven/ericlight.com/content/Food/seltzer.md

 * Thoroughly crushed the plums and mandarins with the back of a fork this time
 * Had real trouble reinvigorating the yeast from the previous brew; might need to order a spare yeast for backup
 * 10% Brix at start; finished just under 8% Brix... if this refractometer is accurate, these are very low ABV
+* Result - this was absolutely one of my favourites.
+Great outcome!

 ### Brew #5, 2021-12-21 - 2021-12-25: Pineapple and Double Raspberry Seltzer